silvacms/documentation/source/buildout/upgrade.rst

 the Silva Document will be lost.

-When this is over, you can either start the upgrade process for each Silva instance located in your Zope instance via the ``service_extensions``, or stop your Zope instance and use the ``bin/silva`` script.
+When this is over, you can either start the upgrade process for each Silva instance located in your Zope instance via the service ``service_extensions``, or stop your Zope instance and use the ``bin/silva`` script.
 We recommend to use the script if you have a large site.